Mu Cassiopeiae

-Mu Cassiopeiae, Latinized from μ Cassiopeiae, is a binary star system in the constellation Cassiopeia.
+Mu Cassiopeiae is a binary star system in the constellation Cassiopeia.
+Its name is a Bayer designation that is Latinized from μ Cassiopeiae, and abbreviated Mu Cas or μ Cas.
 This system shares the name Marfak /'mɑrfæk/ with Theta Cassiopeiae, and the name was from Al Marfik or Al Mirfaq (المرفق), meaning "the elbow".
 It is dimly visible to the naked eye as a point of light with an apparent visual magnitude of 5.16.
-The system is located at a distance of 24.6 light years from the Sun based on parallax, and is moving closer with a high radial velocity of −98 km/s.
+The system is located at a distance of 25 light-years from the Sun based on parallax, and is moving closer with a high radial velocity of −97 km/s.
 This star will move into the constellation Perseus around 5200 AD.

 Mu Cassiopeiae is given as a standard star for the spectral class G5Vb, although it is frequently described as a subdwarf, meaning it has a luminosity below that expected for a G5 main sequence star.
 The metallicity, or abundance of heavy elements, is about one-sixth that in the Sun.
 It is slightly smaller than the Sun with less mass and a lower luminosity.
+It is among the oldest known stars, with an age of 12.7±2.7 billion years making it possibly the oldest star visible to the unaided eye.

 This is one of the first high-velocity stars to be identified.
 Compared to other nearby stars including the Sun, this pair are moving at a relatively high velocity of 167 km/s through the Milky Way galaxy.
 They are low metal, Population II stars that are thought to have formed before the galactic disk first appeared.